ingeniamc/ingeniajumpstart/docs/source/pages/what_is_k2_base_camp.rst

 Bootloader Page
 ---------------

-Pressing the "Bootloader"-button on the "Connection"-page will take you to this page.
+Pressing the *Bootloader* button on the *Connection* page will take you to this page.
 Here you can install a different firmware to the drives using a .zfu file.

 #.
-Prepare to connect to the drives just as you do on the "Connection"-page:
+Prepare to connect to the drives just as you do on the *Connection* page:

     .. image:: ../_static/bootloader_page_configure.png
                 :width: 400
                 :alt: Bootloader page with configuration dropdowns highlighted

 #.
-Upload a .zfu-file using the "Choose firmware.."-button:
+Upload a .zfu-file using the _Choose firmware.._ button:

     .. image:: ../_static/bootloader_page_firmware.png
                 :width: 400
                 :alt: Bootloader page with firmware file upload highlighted

 #.
-Hit the "Load firmware"-button and confirm the operation in the dialog:
+Hit the *Load firmware* button and confirm the operation in the dialog:

     .. image:: ../_static/bootloader_page_load_firmware.png
                 :width: 400